crowdAI/vizdoom2018-singleplayer-starter-kit/README.md

 git push crowdAI master
 ```

-Every tag you push is counted as a submission.
+**Every tag you push is counted as a submission**.
 And a new submission should reflect on the challenge page at : [https://www.crowdai.org/challenges/visual-doom-ai-competition-2018/submissions](https://www.crowdai.org/challenges/visual-doom-ai-competition-2018/submissions)
 and more details about the evaluation of your submission will be available at :
 ```
 https://gitlab.crowdai.org/<your-crowdAI-user-name>/vizdoom2018-singleplayer/issues